 While you’re waiting, dip your sponge in the mixture and use it to clean out the top of your washing machine.
 Use your toothbrush to clean out your washing machine’s soap dispenser.

 Step 3: Finish the Wash Cycle

-Once your machine has soaked for 1 hour, close the lid and continue the wash cycle.
+Once your machine has soaked for one hour, close the lid and continue the wash cycle.
 Let it run all the way through.

 Step 4: Run a Second Hot Cycle With Baking Soda

-Once your vinegar cycle is done, get ready to run another wash cycle—this time, with 1 cup of baking soda.
-Again, you’ll want to choose the hottest water setting and the longest cycle setting.
+Once your vinegar cycle is done, get ready to run another wash cycle—this time, with one cup of baking soda.
+Again, choose the hottest water setting and the longest cycle setting.